Pteridium aquilinum var. pubescens

-Pteridium aquilinum var. pubescens, the hairy brackenfern, is a variety of bracken fern ranging from Alaska to Mexico.
+Pteridium aquilinum var. pubescens, commonly known as the hairy bracken or western bracken, is a variety of bracken fern ranging from Alaska to Mexico.
+This plant is a variety of Pteridium aquilinum, a predominantly European species.

 Habitat

-This fern grows across the Pacific NorthWest and is incredibly common across its range in meadows, pastures, woodlands and hillsides.
+Pteridium aquilinum var. pubescens grows across the Pacific Northwest of the United States and is common across its range in meadows, pastures, woodlands and hillsides.

-Other names
+This species is also one of the few species of ferns that has been observed breaking through concrete paved above the plant.
+This means they can potentially cause damage when new paving is put in over a population.

-This species is also known as western bracken.
+Description

-Identification
+Pteridium aquilinum var. pubescens can be identified by its small hairs on its stems and leaves, new growth, hirsute spores, and a lack of scales on the fronds.

-This species can be identified by its small hairs on its stems and new growth, hirsute spores, and a lack of scales on the fronds.
+Maturing fiddleheads have dusky reddish brown hairs and are light green in overall coloration before assuming their dark green mature leaf coloration.
+These hairs stay on the fern even after the leaf dies, therefore making identification of ferns that have already died back possible.